-As part of the 2016 third Saffron Walden Maze Festival the Saffron Walden Initiative constructed a permanent maze in Swan Meadow Car Park.
+As part of the 2016 third Saffron Walden Maze Festival the Saffron Walden Initiative constructed a permanent maze next to Swan Meadow Car Park.
 This is Saffron Walden's fourth permanent public maze - putting us firmly on the map as the UK's 'Maze Town'!

 The design was developed by John Ready of the Saffron Walden Initiative and incorporates various complementary aspects:

 - Materials: the location, near to the duck-pond, Jacob's Green and Freshwell Gardens, presents an environment of trees, shrubs and surviving water meadow.
-This is reflected in the use of 60cm-high woven willow fencing to contain the maze, with Pachysandra Terminalis ground cover planting around it and (disease free) Ilex Crenata hedging within.
+This is reflected in the use of 60cm-high woven willow fencing to contain the maze, with Pachysandra Terminalis ground cover planting around it and (disease free) Ilex Crenata hedging within (NB Since removed).
 Pale reconstituted Conservation paving slabs form the contrasting walkways and have a textured finish for slip-resistance.

 - Gateway location: The maze is located at the pedestrian exit from the Swan Meadow long-term car-park, the arrival point for many shoppers and visitors to Saffron Walden.
 The maze layout therefore assumes the role of a horizontal billboard for adults, with the hedging spelling out "Saffron Walden Amazes" to announce both the town's long maze tradition as well as hint at its strong community spirit, festivals, independent shops and attractions such as Saffron Hall and Saffron Screen.

 - Child-friendly design: The modest height of the maze divisions is geared towards young children, as is the level of complexity in the layout.
 There are two entry/exit points from the adjacent public footpath, each linked to the projecting circular feature in the north-east corner and providing a wall-through route via this point.